At the Forefront of Best Practice

 • President Biden called for an immediate cease-fire in Gaza during a phone conversation with Israeli Prime Minister Benjamin Netanyahu on Thursday, which came days after seven aid workers were killed.
 The White House account signaled a more confrontational approach from Biden toward Netanyahu and suggested for the first time that the White House could reassess its assistance and political support for Israel.
 (Source: WSJ)

-Q1’24 Earnings Communication Playbook
+Q1’24 Earnings Communication Summary

 As we do every quarter, we analyzed the earnings communication trends of 30 off-cycle companies reporting between March 6 and April 5, 2024, to identify important themes and precedence.
 These companies span market cap sizes and sectors.